pnp/blog/content/post/getting-started-with-pnp-script-samples.md

 ## Scenarios and Scripts

-When working with Microsoft 365 using scripts, there is a scenario that you are trying to achieve, e.g. \"Install a site design into the tenant\" or \"Report on Teams Private Channels\".
+When working with Microsoft 365 using scripts, there is a scenario that you are trying to achieve, e.g. "Install a site design into the tenant" or "Report on Teams Private Channels".
 In the community and from those provided by Microsoft, there are a variety of tools that you can use for the scenarios.
 The sample pages are designed to first describe the scenario and then provide one or more